Guide to Using Mdx-bundler With Next.js

 ---

-excerpt: 'A look at how to make the most of MDX in your blog'
+description: "A look at how to make the most of MDX in your blog"

 ---

-If you want to know more about metadata and why it is important for any developer's blog SEO, check out this guide (I'm thinking about making a post on SEO for developers, so reach out to me if that is something you'd be interested in).
+If you want to know more about metadata and why it is important for any developer's blog SEO, check out this guide here.

 The next part to note is where we are using the built-in xdm configuration.
 This allows you to add remark and rehype plugins, which can be really useful to style your code snippets or images.
 If you're interested, you can see a list of available plugins remark here and rehype here.
 However, please note that these are optional and you don't need them to use MDX, feel free to remove them if you're not going to use them.